Patater/modern-cmake/README.md

 It's easy (1-2 lines in many cases), and you'll find that 5 minutes of work will save you hundreds of lines and hours of CMakeLists.txt writing, and will be much easier to maintain in the long run.

 This book tries to solve the problem of the poor examples and best practices that you'll find proliferating the web.
 A nice, slightly dated post with a similar intent can be found [here](https://rix0r.nl/blog/2015/08/13/cmake-guide/).
 You might also find that helpful for a fast introduction.

+## Other sources:

+* [Effective Modern CMake](https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1): A great list of do's and don'ts.
+* [Embracing Modern CMake][Modern CMake]: A post with good description of the term

+[^1]: CMake 3.0 also removed several long deprecated features from very old versions of CMake and make one very tiny backwards incompatible change to syntax related to square brackets, so this is not entirely fair; there might be some very, very old CMake files that would stop working with 3.
+I've never seen one, though.

 [Modern CMake]: https://steveire.wordpress.com/2017/11/05/embracing-modern-cmake/